DOJ declines to prosecute Comey despite finding that he leaked info

 “To all those who’ve spent two years talking about me ‘going to jail’ or being a ‘liar and a leaker’—ask yourselves why you still trust people who gave you bad info for so long, including the president,” he said.

+The Inspector General’s office is currently examining the FBI’s conduct during the investigation, and Barr is also overseeing two inquiries into the origins of the Mueller probe: one led by John Durham, the top federal prosecutor in Connecticut, and another involving senior intelligence officials.

+Though the Justice Department will not prosecute Comey, he could face other disciplinary action because the Inspector General’s report has been referred to the FBI and the department’s Office of Professional Responsibility, which investigates employee misconduct.

-Reporting by Andy Sullivan; Editing by Chizu Nomiyama and Sonya Hepinstall
+Reporting by Andy Sullivan, additional reporting by Steve Holland; Editing by Chizu Nomiyama and Sonya Hepinstall